There are many advantages to using micro celery in the kitchen.

 At this point, your patience has paid off.
 The celery microgreens will start growing quicker.

-The only care from here on out is to make sure they have enough water.
+The only care from here on out is ensuring they have enough water.

 Only bottom water the tray.